kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

         echo "Hello World from task!" | tee $(results.result.path)
 ```

-Tekton supports re-using tasks in Pipelines using special field `taskRef`.
+Tekton supports reusing tasks in Pipelines using the special field `taskRef`.
 This field is mutually exclusive with `taskSpec`.

-Now, let's define a ProwJob that would re-use this task.
-Firstly the Pipeline will execute referenced task, secondly it will fetch the result of the previous task and print it to the stdout:
+Now, let's define a ProwJob that would reuse this task.
+Firstly, the Pipeline will execute the referenced task.
+Secondly, it will fetch the result of the previous task and print it to the stdout:
 ```yaml
 presubmits:
   kyma-project/kyma: